The Scotch story dates back more than 500 years. How is this iconic whisky made, and how can the finished product be enjoyed?

 WHAT IS BLENDING?

-Blending is the part of the process where art meets science and several casks are blended together to create a consistent, balanced and excellent liquid.
+Blending is the part of the process where art meets science and several casks are blended together to create a consistent and balanced liquid.
 In the case of a single malt Scotch whisky, this is when a number of casks from the same distillery are blended together.
-In the case of blended Scotch whisky, it is when many casks from distilleries all over Scotland are blended together.
+In the case of blended Scotch whisky, it is when casks from more than one Scottish distillery are blended together.

-SCOTCH IS MADE TO BE ENJOYED LOTS OF DIFFERENT WAYS
+SCOTCH IS MADE TO BE ENJOYED IN LOTS OF DIFFERENT WAYS

 There is no right or wrong way to enjoy Scotch whisky.
 Some people enjoy it neat with no ice or water, but certain Scotch whiskies come alive with a dash of water, as it can help release subtle nuances in the flavour.
 Others prefer theirs on the rocks.
 Scotch whisky plays a hugely important role in cocktail culture worldwide and has done for generations, whether it’s in a classic Old Fashioned or something as simple and easy as a Scotch and soda in a Highball glass.